 STEP 3: Add the olive oil to the inner pot and set to the sauté setting for 8 minutes.
 Sear the leg of lamb on both sides for 4 minutes.
 Remove when done and add the beef broth to the inner pot.
 Deglaze until there are no pieces of food stuck on the bottom.
 Cancel the sautè setting.

 STEP 4: Place a trivet or silicone sling in the inner pot and place the seared lamb on top.
 Return the seared lamb to the inner pot.
 Add the remaining garlic cloves, carrots (if using), rosemary sprigs and thyme sprigs.
 Close and seal the lid.
-Set to pressure cook on high for 45 minutes (or 55 minutes per for a medium done roast). *See above cooking times for preferred doneness.
+Set to pressure cook on high for 25 minutes for a medium-rare roast or 35 minutes for a medium done roast. *See above cooking times for preferred doneness.